sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 **Exercise 5.**
 TU Delft just built an in-house software to control the payroll of its employees.
 The applications makes use of Java web technologies and stores data in a Postgres database.
 Clearly, the application frequently retrieves, modifies, and inserts large amounts of data into the database.
 All this communication is made by Java classes that send (complex) SQL queries to the database.

 As testers, we know that a bug can be anywhere, including in the SQL queries themselves.
 We also know that there are many ways to exercise our system.
-Which one of the following **is not** a good option to detect in the SQL queries?
+Which one of the following **is not** a good option to detect bugs in the SQL queries?

 1. Unit testing.
 1. Integration testing.